-This Red Velvet White Chocolate Trifle is a recipe that I think you’ll definitely want to keep in your recipe arsenal.
-It’s easy to make, a great alternative to regular cake and makes a beautiful dessert.
+This Red Velvet White Chocolate Trifle is a recipe that I think you’ll definitely want to keep in your arsenal of favorite recipes.
+It’s easy to make, a great alternative to regular cake and it is a beautiful dessert.
 What’s not to love?

 Now comes the fun part… assembling the trifle!
 Crumble several of the squares of cake in the bottom of your trifle bowl.
 Next, carefully spoon some of the creamy pudding on top of the red velvet cake crumbles.
 Make the layers approximately 2 inches high.

 Sprinkle half a bag of mini Oreo’s on top of the creamy pudding layer.

 Create little chocolate curls by shaving the end of the white chocolate bar with a potato peeler.
 Scatter them over the mini Oreo’s.